-Motorcycle accidents are often the fault of the drivers of passenger vehicles, who are negligent in checking for the presence of riders or otherwise fail to see the motorcycles.
+Motorcycle accidents injure or kill nearly 100,000 people each year, and unfortunately, that number is on the rise.
+In roughly two-thirds of these accidents, the fault lies with the drivers of passenger vehicles, who are negligent in checking for the presence of riders or otherwise fail to see the motorcycles.
 Due to the comparatively limited protections of motorcyclists, the injuries suffered by riders in these accidents can be severe, with lengthy recoveries and overwhelming medical costs.

-Boston attorney Tom Kiley is a longtime motorcycle enthusiast, and the lawyers at the Kiley Law Group are dedicated advocates for the rights of motorcycle accident victims.
+Boston attorney Tom Kiley has been an avid rider and motorcycle enthusiast, and has been practicing law for more than 40 years.
+He is knowledgeable about the needs of motorcycle riders, because he is one.
+The lawyers at Kiley Law Group are dedicated advocates for the rights of motorcycle accident victims.
 We understand the unique challenges faced by injured motorcyclists, and we fight hard for fair compensation for injury victims and their families.
+Because many motorcycle accidents result in the death of the rider, we understand the extreme sensitivity and care these cases require.
 If you were hurt or a loved one was killed in a motorcycle accident that may have been the result of another’s carelessness, please call us today at 888-979-9323 for your free consultation with an experienced attorney.

 For Car Drivers